microsoft/CNTK/contrib/Python/doc/concepts.rst

 The underlying data structure in CNTK is that of a *tensor*.
 It is a multidimensional array on which computations can be performed.
 Every dimension in these arrays is referred to as an *axis* to distinguish it from the scalar size of every axis.
-So, a matrix has two *axes* which have both a certain *dimension* corresponding to the number of rows and clumns of the *axes*.
+So, a matrix has two *axes* which both have a certain *dimension* corresponding to the number of rows and columns of the *axes*.

 Using tensors makes the framework generic in that it can be used e.g. for classification problems where the inputs are vectors, black-and-white